jorgemhtdev/xamarin/README.md

 - [What is NuGet?](https://www.nuget.org)
 - [MVVM Light](https://www.nuget.org/packages/MvvmLightLibs)
 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json) ([Web official](http://www.newtonsoft.com/json))
+	- It is much faster in processing JSON files.
+So much so that Microsoft itself uses it in its developments.
+	- It is very simple to use.
+	- Allows to serialize and deserialize any .Net object from JSON and vice versa.
 - [Mobile SQLiteStore](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client.SQLiteStore/) - Offline sync, azure allows offline synchronization of data with few lines of code.
 	- Allows access to information without a network.
 	- Automatic data synchronization with local cache.